mattcarras/domain-regex/README.md

 Supported input dataframe columns: `Date,Message,UserId,Username`

-These columns are mapped by the `cols={...}` parameter.
+These columns can have any user-defined name as they are mapped by the `cols={...}` parameter.
 Any other columns are ignored.
 The only required mapping is `Message`.

 ## Useful advanced regular expressions
 ```